WHAT TO EXPECT THIS WINTER

 Castle Mountain Resort is defined by our exceptional terrain, great snow, and our close-knit mountain community.
 Not only are we a key part of the fabric of our local communities, but we’re owned by community minded, local Albertans just like you.
 Whether you’re an owner, season pass holder, occasional Castle skier or rider, or a staff member, we know you have questions on what operations are going to look like this winter.
-While winter is still some distance away, we’d like to do our best to shine a light on some of the changes for the season to come.
+Please read on for more on what this season will look like.

 OUR GOOD, CLEAN, FUN PROMISE.